An ovulation calculator can help to identify the few days of the month that are your best chance of getting pregnant.

 An average menstrual cycle begins on the first day of your period and continues right up to the day before you start the next one.
-This means it’s about 28 days on average, but they can range from 22 days right up to 36 days, so if you’re struggling to conceive then it’s best not to just guess when the best ovulation date might be.
+This means it’s about 28 days on average, but they can range from 22 days right up to 36 days.
+If you’re struggling to conceive, it’s best not to just guess when the best ovulation date might be.

 Along with your average menstrual cycle length, you will also need to know the length of your ‘luteal phase’ to use our ovulation calculator as efficiently as possible.
 The luteal phase begins after ovulation and ends the day before your next period.
 It usually lasts 12 to 16 days, with an average of 14 days for most women, so if you’re unsure we’d recommend choosing 14 days on the calculator.

 What is an ovulation calculator and how does it help you get pregnant?

-“Some people find it reassuring to monitor signs of ovulation and feel confident they are taking control over their fertility.”
+“Some people find it reassuring to monitor signs of ovulation and feel confident they are taking control over boosting their fertility.”
 Dr Matthew Prior, fertility consultant and medical director at Dr Fertility says, “However, some research shows that getting too hung up on your cycle can cause more stress and take away the enjoyment of trying to conceive causing unnecessary pressure.
 If this is the case it may be a good idea to stop monitoring for a few months.”

 This ovulation calculator helps you identify when you’re ovulating, i.e. releasing an egg, on a certain day of your menstrual cycle.
 It could help you to further identify your most fertile days and so help you with conception.

 Work out your ovulation date using our tool below: